spitschan/SilentSubstitutionToolbox/README.md

 MATLAB toolbox to compute estimates of human photoreceptor spectral sensitivities, compute silent substitution spectral modulations for a variety of devices (including standard monitors and devices with many narrowband primaries), and to estimate the normal variation of photoreceptor spectral sensitivities and how much contrast splatter a given modulation can be expected to produce on nominally silenced photoreceptors.

 #### 2. License
 This software is licensed under the license specified in `LICENSE.md` (MIT License).
 The code may be used freely.
-Using it to compute robust modulations by silencing multiple photoreceptor classes is covered by a U.S. Patent Application ([United States Patent Application 20160073922, "ROBUST TARGETING OF PHOTOSENSITIVE MOLECULES"](http://www.freepatentsonline.com/y2016/0073922.html)) and is subject to licensing.
+Using it to compute robust modulations by silencing multiple photoreceptor classes is covered by a U.S. Patent Application ([United States Patent Application 14/852001, "ROBUST TARGETING OF PHOTOSENSITIVE MOLECULES", 09/11/2015](http://www.freepatentsonline.com/y2016/0073922.html)) and is subject to licensing.

 #### 3. Developers
 This software was developed by: